Deutsche Bank Aktiengesellschaft Analysts Give TAG Immobilien (ETR:TEG) a €23.00 Price Target

-TAG Immobilien (ETR:TEG) received a €23.00 ($27.06) price target from Deutsche Bank Aktiengesellschaft in a note issued to investors on Friday, Borsen Zeitung reports.
-Deutsche Bank Aktiengesellschaft’s target price indicates a potential downside of 19.13% from the company’s previous close.
+TAG Immobilien (ETR:TEG) received a €23.00 ($27.06) price objective from analysts at Deutsche Bank Aktiengesellschaft in a report released on Thursday, Borsen Zeitung reports.
+Deutsche Bank Aktiengesellschaft’s target price points to a potential downside of 19.50% from the stock’s current price.

 TAG Immobilien AG, a real estate company, acquires, develops, and manages residential real estate properties in Germany.
 It also operates commercial real estate properties.
 As of December 31, 2020, the company managed approximately 88,300 residential units.
 The company was formerly known as TAG Tegernsee Immobilien-und Beteiligungs-Aktiengesellschaft and changed its name to TAG Immobilien AG in September 2008.